psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

   - Bottom copper (if applicable)
   - Outline (Mech)
   - Drills
 1. Mapping is done by selecting a filename on the left, then checking the appropriate box on the right.
 Map your outline file to the "Mech" layer.
+A dialog will appear similar to the one shown below. `NOTE to SOP maintainers: insert relvant screenshot here.`

 	- The Gerber interpreter is automatic.
 	- Excellon data is trickier.
 When you select your drill file, you will have the option of 'Top' or 'Bottom'.
 This means you can drill holes from the top or bottom layer.
 Always choose 'Top', because PhCNC's natural processing order does the top of the board first, and if holes are drilled on the first side processed, they can be used as fiducials to align the second side.